184.108.40.206 Qualification for YA

 SSAct section 38B may be applied to treat a person in certain circumstances as having received an income support payment in respect of the continuous 6-month period even though the person did not actually receive such a payment during a part or parts of the period, for example due to employment income.

 To qualify and retain qualification for payment under this residence exemption the person must be the holder of a non-protected SCV.
-If a person is granted a different visa they will no longer qualify under these provisions, and will incur the 104 week NARWP before they may re-qualify for SA, JSP or YA.
+If a person is granted a different visa they will no longer qualify under these provisions.
+If granted a permanent visa they will incur the NARWP before they may re-qualify for JSP or YA.